chemchemnaresh/AdvancedC/bst/README.md

  <h3> Terms </h3>

     <p> Node any ithem that is stored in the tree.ROOT the top item in the tree.(50 in the tree abiove) Child Node(s)
-      under the current node.(20 and 40 are children of 30 in the tree above) parent the node directly above the current node.(90 is the parent of 100 in the tree) Leaf A node which has no children.(20 is a leaf in the tree).
+    under the current node.(20 and 40 are children of 30 in the tree above) parent the node directly above the current node.(90 is the parent of 100 in the tree) Leaf A node which has no children.(20 is a leaf in the tree).</p>

 Node: It represents a termination point in a tree.